 From Fortitude Valley, we walked back towards the water to follow the New Farm River Walk, a boardwalk placed over the river with a few cafes at the start of it.
 We stopped at Felons Brewing Co for a light lunch.

-The reviews for this place were mixed and normally, that means I'd skip it, but we were hungry, there weren't that many options around, and the place had a massive outdoor seating area with views of the river.
+The reviews for this place were mixed, and normally, that means I'd skip it, but we were hungry.
+There weren't many options around, and the place had a massive outdoor seating area with views of the river.

-We took the risk and I'm glad that we did as we both liked the big healthy bowls we got.
-Siemen wasn't a fan of the Australian beer he ordered, though, and at 12 AUD a pint, it was a bit overpriced.
+We took the risk, and I'm glad that we did, as we both liked the big healthy bowls we got.
+My ex wasn't a fan of the Australian beer he ordered, though, and at 12 AUD / 8 USD a pint, it was a bit overpriced.

 If you're a beer lover, it might be better to go on the Four X beer tour and tasting experience.
-Four X seemed to be the beer in Queensland as we saw it everywhere.
-The tour only lasts for 90 minutes and teaches you all about the brand's history and how it's produced during a walk through the heritage-listed Four X brewery.
-Afterward, you get to try a few beers at the brewery's restaurant.
+Four X seemed to be the beer in Queensland, as we saw it everywhere.
+The tour lasts only 90 minutes and teaches you all about the brand's history and how it's produced during a walk through the heritage-listed Four X brewery.
+Afterward, you can try a few beers at the brewery's restaurant.

 Our walk took us over the water and then through Merthyr Park before we reached New Farm Park, our point of return.
-The park itself is nice but not spectacular.
-In this case, it's really the route that's the main sight.
+New Farm Park itself is nice but not spectacular.
+In this case, it's really the route that's one of the main things to see in Brisbane.

 The free City Hopper ferry service